Richieone13/python-ml-templates/README.md

 # Python_ML_Templates
-Save time by copying and pasting template for ML Models
+Save time by copying and pasting templates for ML Models